A new combinatorial class of 3-manifold triangulations: Extremal rays with support in one tetrahedron

 There is an algebraic approach to normal surface theory due to Haken (see \cite{JR}), which arises from the fact that the normal discs in the cell structure of a normal surface match up across faces in the triangulation.
 Another algebraic approach (which goes back to Thurston and Jaco and can be found in Tollefson~\cite{tollefson}), relies on the key observation that each normal surface is uniquely determined (up to normal isotopy) by the quadrilateral discs in its cell structure, and that the normal surface meets a small neighbourhood of each edge of the triangulation in a disjoint union of discs.
 Intuitively, these equations arise from the fact that as one circumnavigates the earth, one crosses the equator from north to south as often as one crosses it from south to north.
 In terms of the abstract neighbourhood of an edge, one picks an orientation of the edge (so that north and south are defined) and observes that triangles meeting the edge remain in one of the hemispheres, whilst quadrilaterals either cross from north to south (in which case the corner of the quadrilateral at $e$ is given sign $-1$) or from south to north (in which case the corner of the quadrilateral at $e$ is given sign $+1$).
 See Figure~\ref{fig:slopes}.

 Given the edge $e$ and a quadrilateral type $q,$ the total weight $\text{wt}_e(q)$ of $q$ at $e$ is the sum of signs over all corners of $q$ at $e$ (where the empty sum has value $0$).
-The $Q$--matching equation at $e$ is then defined as $0 = \sum_q \text{wt}_e(q) x(q),$ where the sum is taken over all quadrilateral types.
-For instance, placing a quadrilateral of each type in a fixed tetrahedron gives a so-called \emph{tetrahedral solution} to these equations.
-See \cite{tollefson, tillus-normal} for more detail.
+For the quadrilateral type $q$ introduce the variable $x(q).$ The $Q$--matching equation at $e$ is then defined as $0 = \sum_q \text{wt}_e(q) x(q),$ where the sum is taken over all quadrilateral types.
+For instance, placing a quadrilateral of each type in a fixed tetrahedron $\sigma$ gives a so-called \emph{tetrahedral solution} to these equations: this has $x(q)=1$ for each quadrilateral type $q$ supported by $\sigma$ and $x(q)=0$ for all others.
+See \cite{tollefson, tillus-normal} for more details.

 We call a solution to the matching or $Q$--matching equations a \emph{1--quad type solution} if it has exactly one non-zero quadrilateral coordinate, and a \emph{2--quad type solution} if it has exactly two non-zero quadrilateral coordinates.
 The non-zero quadrilateral coordinates need not have the same sign.
 If $x$ is \emph{any} solution to the matching or $Q$--matching equations with support in exactly one tetrahedron, then one may add a multiple of a tetrahedral solution to $x$ so that the result has at most two quadrilateral coordinates that are non-zero and so that both are non-negative.